cschech/CBSD/README.md

 Mistakes have been made (e.g. the known backdoor in TrueCrypt).

-Hybrid systems are not enough, for the same reason untrusted systems are.
+Hybrid systems are not enough, for the same reason untrusted systems are, lacking a clean-room kernel implementation.

 # Summary